Daan Nieber

 Daan Nieber (born in Amsterdam on November 6, 1980) is a Dutch journalist who worked for the PowNed public broadcasting association.
 He reported for the daily PowNews news programme.

 He was a presenter of the short-lived Dutch version of CQC on Veronica alongside Pieter Jouke and Beau van Erven Dorens.

 In 2021, he appeared in the television game show De Verraders.
+In 2023, he appeared in the television game show Alles is Muziek.